-- 340 line through the logratio intercepts ($\tau = 0$, Figure 6a), it is also possible to interpolate or extrapolate the logratio composition to any other point in time.
-For example, the green ellipses in Figure 6b show the inferred logratio compositions at 544 seconds (i.e., $\tau = 544$), which represents the midpoint of the analyses.
-The slope of this calibration line is notably different than that obtained by fitting a line through the compositions at 0 seconds.
-This change in slope reflects the different mechanisms that are responsible for elemental fractionation within and between SIMS spots. - Figure 7 applies the Pb/U-calibration (Equation 23) to 91500 zircon, using the Temora2 data for calibration.
-It shows only the purely random errors, i.e., ignoring the uncertainty of the calibration.
-Including the calibration errors does not only inflate the uncertainties, but also causes inter-spot error correlations (Figure 1).
+The log-ratio intercepts obtained by Eq.
+(19) form a linear array of calibration data (Eq.
+22).
+Figure 6a fits a straight line through these points using the linear regression algorithm of York et al. (2004).
+Alternatively, instead of fitting a calibration line through the log-ratio intercepts ($\tau = 0$, Fig. 6a), it is also possible to interpolate or extrapolate the log-ratio composition to any other point in time.
+For example, the green ellipses in Fig. 6b show the inferred log-ratio compositions at 544 s (i.e. $\tau = 544$), which represents the midpoint of the analyses.
+The slope of this calibration line is notably different than that obtained by fitting a line through the compositions at 0 s.
+This change in slope reflects the different mechanisms that are responsible for elemental fractionation within and between SIMS spots.

+Figure 7 applies the Pb / U calibration (Eq.
+23) to 91500 zircon using the Temora2 data for calibration.
+It shows only the purely random errors, i.e. ignoring the uncertainty of the calibration.
+Including the calibration errors not only inflates the uncertainties, but also causes inter-spot error correlations (Fig. 1).
 To demonstrate this phenomenon, let us revisit the Cameca data and swap the sample and reference materials around.
-Thus, we use 91500 for the calibration curve, and Temora2 as a sample (Figure 8).
-Table 2 shows the uncertainty budget of four selected aliquots from this sample. - Propagating the calibration curve uncertainty increases the error estimates (Table 2) by different amounts for different spots.
+Thus, we use 91500 for the calibration curve and Temora2 as a sample (Fig. 8).
+Table 2 shows the uncertainty budget of four selected aliquots from this sample.

+Propagating the calibration curve uncertainty increases the error estimates (Table 2) by different amounts for different spots.
 For aliquot c, which is located immediately below the mean of the 91500 data, the calibration uncertainty only mildly increases the standard error from 0.30% to 0.36%.
-However, for aliquot a, which is horizontally offset from the mean of the calibration data, the systematic calibration uncertainty more than doubles the standard error from 0.32% to 0.70%.
+However, for aliquot a, which is horizontally offset from the mean of the calibration data, the systematic calibration uncertainty more than doubles the standard error from 0.32 % to 0.70 %.
 The calibration error also causes the standard errors of the various aliquots to be correlated with each other.
-For example, the total uncertainties of aliquots a and b are positively correlated (r[a, b] = 0.62) because their UO2/U-ratios are both offset from the mean of the
+For example, the total uncertainties of aliquots a and b are positively correlated (r[a, b] = 0.62) because their UO2 / U ratios are both offset from the mean of the calibration in the same direction.
+In contrast, the uncertainties of aliquots a and d are negatively correlated (r[a,d] = -0.34) because they are offset in opposite directions from the mean of the calibration data.